immersive-web/anchors/explainer.md

 *   Because it has major implications both in terms of performance and the future requirements of concepts like sharing and persistency, anchors should be created in an asynchronous way.
 *   As WebXR introduces the concept of coordinate systems in anything related to poses, and anchors are created in relation to poses, it is reasonable to assume that the anchor API should have a strong coupling to coordinate systems.
 *   As the most common use case for anchors is to attach a virtual object to a location in the physical world based on the underlying system's understanding of the world, anchors might need to be tightly coupled to world understanding APIs inside the WebXR Device API.
 For example, an anchor should be created when placing a virtual object on the pose provided by a hit test result.
 Linking anchors to the hit test API proposal seems like a good idea.
+*   Anchors can lose tracking without application's intervention - there needs to be a way to notify the application of the fact that an anchor is no longer tracked by the system.

 # IDL proposal